civicdata/cda-wiki/code-of-conduct.md

 ## Civic Data Alliance - Code of Conduct

-### The Civic Data Alliance community expects that Code for America network activities, events, and digital forums:
+### The Civic Data Alliance community expects that our network activities, events, and digital forums:

 * Are a safe and respectful environment for all participants.
 * Are a place where people are free to fully express their identities.
 * Presume the value of others.
 Everyone’s ideas, skills, and contributions have value.
 * Don’t assume everyone has the same context, and encourage questions.
 * Find a way for people to be productive with their skills (technical and not) and energy.
-* Use language such as “yes/and”, not “no/but.”
 * Encourage members and participants to listen as much as they speak.
 * Strive to build tools that are open and free technology for public use.
 Activities that aim to foster public use, not private gain, are prioritized.
 * Prioritize access for and input from those who are traditionally excluded from the civic process.